 15 THINGS TO DO IN BANTAYAN ISLAND

-The first thing that should be on the top of your list of things to do in Bantayan Island is to hit the beach!
+The first thing that should be on the top of your list of what to do in Bantayan Island is to hit the beach!

-Take a dip during the day at Kota Beach to cool off and enjoy the idyllic scenes that this Bantyan beach has to offer!
+Take a dip during the day at Kota Beach to cool off and enjoy the idyllic scenes that this beach has to offer!

 There are a few oceanside resorts and beach bars dotted along Kota Beach serving up cold brews and delicious meals.

-Apart from that, there isn’t a whole lot more to do on Kota Beach than go swimming in the ocean, lay in a hammock underneath the coconut palms or read a book by the beach.
+Apart from that, there isn’t a whole lot more to do on Kota Beach than go swimming in the ocean, lay in a hammock underneath the coconut palms, or read a book by the beach.

 PARADISE BEACH BANTAYAN

 From the main hub of Sante Fe, it’s approximately a 15-minute drive or a 45-minute walk to Paradise Beach Cebu.

-Roam up and down the coastline, dipping in the ocean, discovering the rocky outcrops and small caves or relax in the shade under the sheltered beach huts.
+Roam up and down the coastline, dipping in the ocean, discovering the rocky outcrops and small caves, or relax in the shade under the sheltered beach huts.

-At the western end of Paradise Beach Cebu, you can find half a dozen beach chairs and umbrellas which makes for another good spot to beach bum for an hour or so!
+At the western end of Paradise Beach Cebu, you can find half a dozen beach chairs and umbrellas which makes for another good spot to beach bum for an hour or so.

-Full Blog Post ∼ Paradise Beach Bantayan
+Full Blog Post → Paradise Beach Bantayan

 OMAGIECA OBO-OB MANGROVE GARDEN

-The reason being is that a famous Filipino Movie called ‘Camp Sawi’ was filmed at this location and is now frequented by many tourists, especially Filipino’s, that visit Bantayan Island.
+The reason being is that a famous Filipino Movie called ‘Camp Sawi’ was filmed at this location and is now frequented by many tourists, especially Filipinos that visit the island.